KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Network Operation Center

 Our tour group particularly enjoyed the Network Operations Center (NOC) segment and were bombarding Jake with questions.
 One group member was interested in a career in dispatch and received some personal advice about dispatch school.
+Interestingly, pilots are required to retire at 65 years of age and sometimes switch to dispatch as a second career.

 <!--
 Adrenaline
 Dependencies
 Situation room
-Pilots have to retire at 65 and sometimes switch to dispatch -->
+-->

 ![](southwest-headquarters-tour-2026/noc-livestream.jpg)
 A livestream of the Southwest Network Operations Center.
 Although there are other small Southwest command centers around the U.S., there is only one Network Operations Center.

 ![](southwest-headquarters-tour-2026/noc-left-panel.jpg)
+A visualization of Southwest flights and a breakdown of unscheduled aircraft downtime.
 While a broken coffee maker might not cause a flight to be cancelled, a tray table in an exit row that won't stay upright is a deal breaker.
 Network Operations Command made a final call that an airplane with a out-of-commission lavatory be grounded.

 ![](southwest-headquarters-tour-2026/noc-right-panel.jpg)
 Southwest has 4,000 flights a day, more than any other airline.
 At the time of this photo, 1408 had been completed.
 1 had been cancelled.
 Below the stats were livestreams of the Southwest gates at Houston Airport, perhaps due to inclement weather.
 Southwest can view a livestream of any of its gates anywhere with the flick of a switch.